skacem/skacem.github.io/_posts/2021-07-04-Github_User_Crawler.md

 layout: post
 comments: true
 title: "Github Crawler"
 excerpt: "In the previous post, we learned the basics of web crawling and developed our first one-page crawler.
 In this post, we implement something more fun and challenging.
-Something that every Github user could use: a Github Users Crawler!
-How does it sound?
+Something that every Github user could use: a Github Users Crawler.
 Disclaimer: This project is intended for Educational Purposes ONLY."
 author: "Skander Kacem"
 tags: